 Chlorella Powder - Some scientists believe these single celled algae may be among the Earth’s oldest living organisms.
-Natural health enthusiasts know chlorella well as an excellent source of nutrients.
 Its bright green color would make it a perfect pair for leafy greens like kale or dandelion.
 You can also use it instead of fresh greens in your winter smoothie recipes!

 Cranberry Powder – A wonderfully flavorful herb, its fruity tartness and beautiful color is perfect for your berry filled smoothies.

 Damiana Leaf Powder – This herb was historically used to celebrate weddings.
 Light floral taste with a spicy finish and lovely green color, damiana leaf powder would go great in a smoothie to help you deal with those day-to-day ups and downs we all experience.

 Elderberry Powder - Elder flowers and berries have a long history in traditional European herbalism.
 Elderberries are traditionally made into a syrup for ingestion during the fall and winter months.
 The berries have a gorgeous dark purple red color and a sweet and rich flavor.
 You can make a syrup with the berries to add to your smoothie or boil the powder in some water and add to your liquid base.

-Flaxmeal – Flax seed is an important and very popular ingredient found in the world of herbal health foods as a source of omega fatty acids and fiber.
+Flaxmeal – Flax seed is an important and very popular ingredient found in the world of herbal health foods as it contains fiber.
 Add some to your smoothies or use the meal in bread and muffin recipes!

 Garcinia Fruit – This dark red fruit can be rehydrated and blended up with your smoothie base.
-It is said to make recipes more filling and satisfying, which can be helpful to extend your morning shake!
 It has a distinct sour fruit flavor.

-Guarana Seed Powder – Guarana is thought to be the highest source of caffeine available in nature.
+Guarana Seed Powder – Guarana contains caffeine so use sparingly.
 A lovely addition to your morning smoothie!